tldr-pages/tldr/pages/osx/mate.md

 `mate --type {{filetype}} {{path/to/file}}`

-- Open and wait until done editing a specific file:
+- Open and wait until finished editing a specific file:

 `mate --wait {{path/to/file}}`